exbibyte/enhance/README.md

 ## Brief Status:

-Math Utilites  - Working
+Math Utilites  - Working, work in progress
 UI Handling  - In Progress
-Graphics Utilities  - Partial
+Graphics Utilities  - Partial, work in progress
 Service Module and Infrastructure - Partial
 Memory Management  - In Progress
 Script management  - To Do

+Current work is focused on lighting, rendering pipeline calculations, and  model file format refinement for animation.

 ## Dependencies: